Does Disfigurement Contribute to Pain and Suffering?

 - Gunshot wounds due to negligent security resulting in facial disfigurement.
 Gunshot wounds are also the cause of other severe bodily injury.

-People over profit
+Putting people, over profit

 Remember, no dollar amount can restore full quality of life after amputation or disfiguring injury.
 A lawyer with Board Certification does not see a dollar sign.
 However, victims require compensation to restore a semblance of quality of life post trauma.
 The ethical, moral, and empathetic practice of law comes to the forefront when the reality of pain and suffering is evident.